 Typically Offered: Spring.

 NUR 670.
-Qualitative Methods in Research.
+Qualitative Methods for Nursing Research.
 3 Credit Hours.

 Exploration of inductive approaches to research and the use of qualitative methods including grounded theory, ethnography, focus group, and phenomenology.
 The techniques include unstructured and structured interviews.
 Discussion of techniques, analysis, and the ethical and political implications of special problems in qualitative research.